kevinwolfdev/github-search/README.md

 ### 📱 Mobile-first.

-No taking in count mobile users is a crime these days!
+Not taking in count mobile users is a crime these days!

 ![Mobile view](./.github/images/mobile.png)

 ### 🤩 Delightful User Experience

-Smooth animations powered by [Framer Motion](https://framer.com/motion) and friendly animation provided by [Undraw](https://undraw.co).
+Smooth animations powered by [Framer Motion](https://framer.com/motion) and friendly illustrations provided by [Undraw](https://undraw.co).

 ![Home view](./.github/images/home-view.png)

-### 🚀 Progressively enhanced.
+### 🚀 Progressively enhanced

 When the GitHub Public API Rate Limit is exceeded, the UI will still be functional and show relevant data, enabling the user to navigate through cached